 If DHCP mode is enabled (IP auto configuration = DHCP), the KVM IP Console Module will try to contact a DHCP server in the subnet to which it is physically connected.
 If a DHCP server is found, it may provide a valid IP address, gateway address and net mask.
-Before user connects the device to the local subnet, be sure to complete the corresponding configuration of the DHCP server.
-It is recommended to configure a fixed IP assignment to the MAC address of the KVM IP Console Module.
-User is able to find the MAC address label on the bottom of KVM IP Console Module.
+Before you connect the device to your local subnet, be sure to complete the corresponding configuration of your DHCP server.
+It is recommended to configure a fixed IP assignment to the MAC address of the KVM IP Console Module unit.
+You can find the MAC address labeled on the bottom side of the metal housing.